Wojciech734/chico-e-larning-app/README.md

   - Login/Register with **JWT** or **OAuth2** (Google/Facebook)
   - Email verification + password/email reset
   - Role system:
-    - User chooses **Teacher** or **Student** role during registation
+    - User chooses **Teacher** or **Student** role during registration
     - Roles can be changed later in profile settings
-    - Teachers automaticlly also have the **Student** role
+    - Teachers automatically also have the **Student** role
   - Private/Public teacher profiles:
-    - If a teacher makes their profile private, all their courses alre also hidden
+    - If a teacher makes their profile private, all their courses are also hidden

 - **User Profile**
   - Avatar image and personal description
-  - Public teacher profiles (if enabled) show thier courses and reviews
+  - Public teacher profiles (if enabled) show their courses and reviews

 - **Courses & Lessons**
   - Teachers can create, edit and remove courses